isomerpages/mol-services/_move-house/00g-keys.md

 - Sign up for your <a href="https://www.spgroup.com.sg/home" target="_blank">utilities account.</a> It is advised to have your utilities account activated 1 day before you do your defects check.

-### Some things to note as a HDB Owner

 - Find out more <a href="https://www.cpf.gov.sg/eSvc/Web/Schemes/ApplyOrAdjustHpsCover/ImportantNotes" target="_blank">Home Protection Scheme (HPS)</a>
-- <a href="https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/conditions-after-buying?anchor=takingahousing" target="_blank">Conditions after buying a flat</a>

 **Back to [Move House Overview](/government-services/move-house/overview/)**